 Commanderie du Canada:

-The Commanderie is much like a Board of Directors, and is the governing body of the seven Canadian Sous-Commanderies.
-The Commanderie meets annually for three days to review past activities, plan for the coming year, and to review our policies and procedures.
+The Commanderie is the governing body of the seven Canadian Sous-Commanderies, and we all meet annually for three days to review past activities, plan for the coming year, and to review our policies and procedures.
 This Annual General Meeting is Called the Grand Conseil, which is considered the premier social event of the year.
 The Grand Pilier Général, as the president of the Commanderie du Canada, presides over the meeting.

 Each Sous-Commanderie has the opportunity to host a Grand Conseil in their home city.

 The Grand Conseil de France delegates authority in Canada to the Grand Pilier Général who is its titular head, and leader of the Commanderie du Canada and its Sous-Commanderies.
-Our current Grand Pilier Général is a long-time member of the Toronto Sous-Commanderie, Dr. Richard Perrin.
+Our current Grand Pilier Général is a long-time member of the Ottawa Sous-Commanderie, Dr. Brendan Quinn.

 The Grand Pilier Général is elected during a Grand Conseil, and serves for a term of three years.
 Each Sous-Commanderie elects a Grand Sénéchal at their annual Chapitre who serves for a five-year term.
 The Commanderie du Canada and its Sous-Commanderies are governed by a set of By-Laws.